pa-ba/AsyncRattus/README.md

 # Usage

 Asynchronous Rattus has been tested with GHC version 9.2.5.
-To install it, run the following command:

-	cabal install

-Asynchronous Rattus also includes two different examples; a simple spreadsheet and a text writer.
+To get started with Asynchronous Rattus two different examples are included; a simple spreadsheet and a text writer.
 They can be accessed through following commands:
 ```
 cd examples/simple-sheet
 cabal run